 Mr. Forsayeth has been Granite's Chief Executive Officer since March 31, 2016 and a director and trustee since January 19, 2016.
 From September 10, 2015 to March 31, 2016, Mr. Forsayeth served as the Interim Chief Executive Officer and from August 12, 2011 to September 12, 2016, he served as Granite's Chief Financial Officer.
 Prior to that, from June 2007 to July 2011, Mr. Forsayeth was Chief Financial Officer of Intrawest.
-Mr. Forsayeth has been a director of Imvescor Restaurant Group Inc. since November 2014.
 Over the course of his 35 plus-year career, Mr. Forsayeth has held CFO and senior executive financial and operating positions in several large public and private real estate, hospitality, transportation, manufacturing and financial companies.
-Mr. Forsayeth is a CPA, CA and also spent nine years with Coopers & Lybrand (now PricewaterhouseCoopers)

-in various areas including the audit practice and the insolvency group, and on a secondment in their London, England office.
+Mr. Forsayeth is a CPA, CA and also spent nine years with Coopers & Lybrand (now PricewaterhouseCoopers) in various areas including the audit practice and the insolvency group, and on a secondment in their London, England office.